Paid VPN vs. Free VPN: 6 Things to Consider

 Since paid VPN provider have large number of servers available, they also have server coverage in more regions around the world than free VPNs have.

 While some common point-of-presence (POP) are available from both paid and free VPNs, like London and New York, others are not.
 This is especially true when you use a VPN to access streaming content.
 For instance, Netflix user wants to access their US content, would benefit from free VPN servers in the United States.
 They may not even face buffering issues either.
-But when the Netflix users in Australia or UK want to access Netflix, it will be more costly for them since installing servers in these countries will be expensive for a free VPN service provider.
+But when the Netflix users in Australia, Singapore or UK want to access Netflix, it will be more costly for them since installing servers in these countries will be expensive for a free VPN service provider.

 So, if you’re looking for a VPN provider that can offer you internet freedom without any restrictions and issues, then it is better to go for a paid VPN service.